lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_altix.md

 !!! warning

     **This page is deprecated!
-The SGI Atlix is a former system!**
+The SGI Altix is a former system!**

 ## System

-The SGI Altix 4700 is a shared memory system with dual core Intel Itanium 2 CPUs (Montecito) operated by the Linux operating system SuSE SLES 10 with a 2.6 kernel.
+The SGI Altix 4700 is a shared memory system with dual core Intel Itanium 2 CPUs (Montecito) operated by the Linux operating system SUSE SLES 10 with a 2.6 kernel.
 Currently, the following Altix partitions are installed at ZIH:

 |Name|Total Cores|Compute Cores|Memory per Core|